ansible/awx-operator/roles/restore/README.md

 Requirements
 ------------

-This role assumes you are authenticated with an Openshift or Kubernetes cluster which:
+This role assumes you are authenticated with an Openshift or Kubernetes cluster:
-  - The awx-operator has been deployed to
+  - The awx-operator has been deployed to the cluster
   - AWX is deployed to via the operator
+  - An AWX backup is available on a PVC in your cluster (see the backup [README.md](../backup/README.md))

 Usage